 - 1/4 cup olive oil

-- 2 teaspoons to 2 Tablespoons crushed red pepper flakes (adjust to your liking)
+- 1-2 teaspoons crushed red pepper flakes (adjust to your liking)

-If for some strange reason you have leftovers (one recipe fed the two of us!), it keeps fine for a day or two in the refrigerator.
-The apples may soften a little, but the taste is still delish!!
+- If for some strange reason you have leftovers (one recipe fed the two of us!), it keeps fine for a day or two in the refrigerator.
+The apples may soften a little, but the taste is still delicious!!